The IDM Postgraduate Diploma in Digital Marketing (PG Dip DigM)

 Part-time - central London

-Enjoy the flexibility of devising your own personalised study routine with your programme deadlines via a stream of online content run over 12 or 18 months.
+Enjoy the flexibility of devising your own personalised study routine with your programme deadlines via a stream of online content run over 12 months.
+7-8 key subject areas will be covered by live webinars.
 Supported by offline reading, online research and interactive exercises, you’ll receive 24/7 access to course materials, personal tutor email support and engage with fellow students spanning industries, cultures and the globe.
-For more information, call 020 8614 0277
+For more information, call 020 8614 0277.

 This programme can be fully customised and delivered to your staff in-house.
 For more information visit theidm.com/corporate